by Michael F. Potter, Extension Entomologist

 Schools and Daycares

-Those Who Cannot Afford a Professional
+Those Unable to Hire a Professional

 Portuguese Translation: Prepared by Artur Weber & Adelina Domingos